rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > <CITE>1 portfolio (34 pages, 25 folded sheets)</CITE>

 If the portfolio or case was not issued with the resource, record the extent in terms of pages, leaves, columns, sheets, or volumes as appropriate.
 In situations of uncertainty, assume that the portfolio or case was not issued with the resource.
-Record the presence of the case or portfolio in a [note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) if considered important (see [8.24.3.3](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.24.3.3)).
+Record the presence of the case or portfolio in a [Note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) if considered important (see [8.23.3.3](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.23.3.3)).

 ### 5.20.97 Single-sheet publications